Rowdy Tellez Player Props: Brewers vs. Padres

 Rowdy Tellez At The Plate

-- Tellez is batting .147 with a double, two home runs and five walks.
+- Tellez is hitting .189 with a double, three home runs and six walks.

-- Tellez has gotten a hit in five of 10 games this season, but he has no multi-hit games.
+- Tellez has had a base hit in six of 11 games this season, and multiple hits once.

+- In five games this year (45.5%), Tellez has picked up an RBI, including two games with multiple runs batted in.

-- In 10 games played this season, he has gone deep in two of them.
+- In five of 11 games this year, he has scored, including multiple runs once.

-- Tellez has driven in a run in four games this year (40.0%), including one multiple-RBI game.

-- He has scored at least once four times this year (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.